 The team truly came to national prominence with the 1917 Rose Bowl game, however.
 The Webfoots easily handled a daunting Penn side, 14-0, thus essentially gift-wrapping the national title for Pitt.
 Oregon returned to the Rose Bowl in ’20, only to fall to Harvard.
 Shortly after this, the team name would begin its slow morphing into “Ducks.”
 In the 20s, a white duck named Puddles became the mascot of the football team and other University of Oregon sports teams.
 While the “Webfoots” moniker was officially voted in by students in ’32, sportswriters and students alike were already informally referring to the teams as the Ducks and by ’47, this became the official team name.

 On the field, the late 1940s saw Oregon rise again, becoming a top-10 team with QB Norm Van Brocklin (today one of six Oregon football players in the College Football Hall of Fame); the Ducks would make three bowl game appearances between 1948 and ’60, but had to wait until the 1963 Sun Bowl to take its second bowl game win.

-Though Oregon was hardly a stranger to air-it-out QBs beginning with Van Brocklin and running through Dan Fouts, the 1990s saw the introduction of the high-flying aerial attacks for which the university continues to be known – well, that and the blue field.
+Though Oregon was hardly a stranger to air-it-out QBs beginning with Van Brocklin and running through Dan Fouts, the 1990s saw the introduction of the high-flying aerial attacks for which the university continues to be known.
 Since 1990, Oregon has been a perpetual contender for the national title, playing in the national championship game twice, in 2011 and ’15.
 The latter culminated a 2014 season in which Marcus Mariota took nearly every possible offensive award, including the Ducks’ first-ever Heisman Trophy.